-Running a nimble organization means that leaders must make one fundamental—and psychologically challenging—shift in what they believe to be their job.
-Instead of assuming that the people at the top create the best ideas and push them down through the ranks, leaders design innovation systems that unleash the potential for collective co-creation.
+Nimble leaders make one fundamental—and psychologically challenging—shift in leadership mindset.
+Instead of assuming that the people at the top create the best ideas and push them down through the ranks, they flip the hierarchy upside down and architect distributed leadership systems.

-Nimble is about designing organizations with three interlocking leadership roles: entrepreneurial leaders with the freedom to innovate, enabling leaders who coach and connect would-be entrepreneurs to bring new ideas to life, and architecting leaders who create the gameboard of a purpose-driven, human-centric culture, and structures that work together to fuel perpetual creativity.
-Working in a nimble way doesn't mean accelerating to the point of exhaustion and burnout.
+Our research shows that there are three types of leaders in nimble organizations: entrepreneurial leaders with the freedom to innovate, enabling leaders who coach, connect, and communicate, and architecting leaders who design the innovation gameboard.
+The gameboard consists of purpose-driven, human-centric culture and structures that fuel a creativity flywheel.
+Working in a nimble way doesn't mean churning faster and burning people out.
 It means slowing down to build trust, gain new perspectives, and make better decisions with all your key stakeholders.

 PARTNERSHIPS FOR COMMUNITY PROSPERITY